makrai/notes/zhou2106-finetune-bert-acl22.md

   * grouping points with the same label into small number of clusters (§4.2)
   * pushing each label cluster away from the others (§4.3)
 * We hypothesize that the
-  distances between label clusters correlate with the classif performance and
+  distances between label clusters correlate with the classif performance
-  * hypothesis confirmed by investigating cross-task fine-tuning (§4.4).
-Our
+  * hypothesis confirmed by investigating cross-task fine-tuning (§4.4)
   * surprising because fine-tuning for a classification task does not need to alter the geometry of a representation if the data is already linearly separable in the original representation.
 What we observe reveals geometric properties that characterize good representations
-  * no theoretical analysis to connect our geometric findings to representation learnability, but the findings in this work may serve as a starting point
+  * no theoret anal to connect our geometric findings to repr learnability, but the findings in this work may serve as a starting point

 ## How does fine-tuning change the geometric structure of different layers?